YuriPaglierani/Movie-Recommender-System-with-GNNs/README.md

     ```bash
     python utils/train_test.py
     ```

-2. Run the app (still in developement):
+2. Make recommendations from terminal:
     ```bash
-    python main.py
-    ```
-3. Make recommendations from terminal:
-    ```bash
     python utils/recommend.py
     ```

-Choose an option:
-* 1: User to Movie
-* 2: Movie to User

-Enter the User ID or Movie ID as prompted to get recommendations.
+Enter the User ID as prompted to get recommendations.

 ## Data
 The dataset used is the MovieLens 25M dataset, which includes 25 million user-movie interactions.
 The data is preprocessed and split into training and testing sets, through the files data/reviews.csv, and data/movies.csv